Juliet Jacques

-Juliet Jacques (born 3 October 1981) is a British writer, filmmaker and journalist, known for her work on the transgender experience, including her transition as a trans woman, but also for critical writing on football.
+Juliet Jacques (born 3 October 1981) is an English writer, journalist and filmmaker.
+She is known for writing on her experiences as a trans woman, as well as her short fiction and cultural criticism, and also her critical writing on football.

-She is the founder and presenter of Resonance FM art discussion show Suite (212).
-She appeared on two episodes of the Media Democracy podcast, talking about how the UK media have treated trans and non-binary people over the last decade.
+Jacques founded and presents the online Resonance FM art discussion show Suite (212).
+She appeared on two episodes of the Media Democracy podcast, discussing UK media coverage of trans and non-binary people over the last decade.

-She was a founding member of The Justin Campaign, created in memory of Justin Fashanu, later renamed to Football vs. Homophobia as the UK's first major campaign against homophobia in football.
+Jacques was a founding member of The Justin Campaign, created in memory of Justin Fashanu, later renamed to Football vs. Homophobia as the UK's first major campaign against homophobia in football.

 Education

 Jacques was born in Redhill, Surrey and grew up in nearby Horley.
-She attended Reigate Grammar School for two years before her parents moved her to a local comprehensive school, followed by the College of Richard Collyer in Horsham, West Sussex, studying History at the University of Manchester and then Literature and Film at the University of Sussex.
-She completed a PhD in Creative & Critical Writing at the University of Sussex in 2019.
+She attended Reigate Grammar School for two years, then to a local comprehensive school, followed by the College of Richard Collyer in Horsham, West Sussex, studying History at the University of Manchester and then Literature and Film at the University of Sussex.
+Jacques completed a PhD in Creative & Critical Writing at the University of Sussex in 2019.

 Writing

-She began her journalistic career writing about film for Filmwaves, Cineaste and other film publications, while working in a data entry job in Brighton.
+Jacques began writing about film for a publication called Filmwaves, Cineaste and other film publications, while working in a data entry job in Brighton.
 In 2007, she published a book on English avant-garde author Rayner Heppenstall for Dalkey Archive Press.

-Her memoir, entitled Trans, was published by Verso Books in 2015.
-This book emerged from a series of blog posts called 'A Transgender Journey' that Jacques wrote for the Guardian newspaper in 2010-12, chronicling her gender reassignment on the NHS.
-The audiobook was narrated by trans actress Rebecca Root.
+A memoir, entitled Trans, was published by Verso Books in 2015, based on a series of blog posts called 'A Transgender Journey' that Jacques wrote for the Guardian online in 2010-12, chronicling gender reassignment on the NHS.
+The audiobook was narrated by trans actor Rebecca Root.
+Her journalism, essays and art criticism about trans subjects were collected in an anthology, Front Lines, published by Cipher Press in 2022.

-She also wrote a regular column for the New Statesman between 2011 and 2015 on literature, film, art and football, and has written for Frieze, The London Review of Books and other publications.
-She contributed a section to Sheila Heti's book Women in Clothes, which was published in 2014.
+Jacques also wrote a regular column for the New Statesman between 2011 and 2015 on literature, film, art and football, and for Frieze, The London Review of Books and other publications, including a section to Sheila Heti's book Women in Clothes, which was published in 2014.

-She published her debut short story collection, Variations, with Influx Press in 2021.
+A short story collection, Variations was published by Influx Press in 2021.
+A second collection, The Woman in the Portrait: Collected Stories 2008-2024, was published by Cipher Press in 2024.

+An illustrated novella Monaco was published by Toothgrinder Press in 2023.
+It was self-described as 'a kind of travelogue, a photo album and a set of bitter-sweet love letters ... inspired by André Breton's Nadja and my love of proto-Surrealist poet Guillaume Apollinaire'.